ita-social-projects/Home/README.md

 ---

 ## About the project
-- You can read more about the project's technologies and modules description  in   <a href="https://github.com/ita-social-projects/Home/tree/dev/home-docs" target="_blank">home-docs</a> package.
+- You can read more about the project's technologies and modules' description  in   <a href="https://github.com/ita-social-projects/Home/tree/dev/home-docs" target="_blank">home-docs</a> package.

 ## Installation